 Does live music also make sense for smaller weddings?

-Is a spontaneous extension on site possible?
+Is a spontaneous extension possible on the night?